nkahlor/code-challenges/README.md

 1. Use `.\new_problem.ps1` to create a new solution file
 2. Implement your solution in the `solve()` function (putting it in the solve function makes benchmarking convenient)
-3. Test your solution by running it with `.\execute.ps1`
+3. Test your solution by running it with `pipenv run solution`
 4. Add any required data files to the `data/` directory
 5. Update this README table with your new problem